karatelabs/karate/karate-core/README.md

 * Simple, clean syntax that is well suited for people new to programming or test-automation
 * All-in-one framework that includes [parallel-execution](https://github.com/intuit/karate#parallel-execution), [HTML reports](https://github.com/intuit/karate#junit-html-report), [environment-switching](https://github.com/intuit/karate#switching-the-environment), and [CI integration](https://github.com/intuit/karate#test-reports)
 * Cross-platform - with even the option to run as a programming-language *neutral* [stand-alone executable](https://github.com/intuit/karate/wiki/ZIP-Release)
-* No need to learn complicated programming concepts such as "callbacks" "`await`" and "promises"
+* No need to learn complicated programming concepts such as "callbacks", "`async` / `await`" and "promises"
 * Option to use [wildcard](#wildcard-locators) and ["friendly" locators](#friendly-locators) without needing to inspect the HTML-page source, CSS, or internal XPath structure
 * Chrome-native automation using the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/) (equivalent to [Puppeteer](https://pptr.dev))
 * [W3C WebDriver](https://w3c.github.io/webdriver/) support built-in, which can also use [remote / grid providers](https://twitter.com/ptrthomas/status/1222790566598991873)